-By now you've earned your appetite and your dinner; head back to Sheridan to dine in Wyoming's culinary and craft capital.
-You could try wild game at the cozy Cowboy Cafe, hand-tossed pies at Powder River Pizza, or fresh Bighorn catch at Wyoming Cattle & Creek.
+By now you've earned your appetite and your dinner; before leaving Story stop in at Tunnel Inn for one of their weekly specials or head back to Sheridan to dine in Wyoming's craft capital.
+You could try a Black & Blue Burger at Smith Alley, or wood-fired brisket at Bistro 307.

-And since there is no rest for the wild at heart, don your warm and woolies and prepare for an evening out under the stars; the new Skylab at Fort Phil Kearny is an inspiring way to experience Rocky Mountain cosmology, the history of the frontier, and the unforgettable stories of this important Indian Wars Battle Site.
+And since there is no rest for the wild at heart, don your warm and woolies and prepare for an evening out under the stars; the Skylab at Fort Phil Kearny is an inspiring way to experience Rocky Mountain cosmology, the history of the frontier, and the unforgettable stories of this important Indian Wars Battle Site.